jaybird1291/cyber/content/posts/graphite-caught/index.en.md

 ## 1. Citizen Lab breaks the story

-On 12 June 2025, Citizen Lab published **“[First Forensic Confirmation of Paragon’s iOS Mercenary Spyware](https://citizenlab.ca/2025/06/first-forensic-confirmation-of-paragons-ios-mercenary-spyware-finds-journalists-targeted/)”**.
+On 12 June 2025, Citizen Lab published **"[First Forensic Confirmation of Paragon's iOS Mercenary Spyware](https://citizenlab.ca/2025/06/first-forensic-confirmation-of-paragons-ios-mercenary-spyware-finds-journalists-targeted/)"**.

-Their report links Paragon’s *Graphite* spyware to a **zero-click iMessage payload** observed on several European journalists’ and NGO phones.
+Their report links Paragon's *Graphite* spyware to a **zero-click iMessage payload** observed on several European journalists' and NGO phones.

 Core facts:
 - Infection hit fully-patched iPhones in April 2025.
 - Delivery vector: a **malicious photo / video sent via an iCloud Link** in Messages.
 - On success, _Graphite_ gained file-system access and exfiltrated iMessage, Signal and WhatsApp data.

-Citizen Lab’s timeline ends on 11 June 2025 UTC, when Apple ships **iOS 18.3.1** and credits **[CVE-2025-43200](https://nvd.nist.gov/vuln/detail/CVE-2025-43200)** as the fix.
+Citizen Lab's timeline ends on 11 June 2025 UTC, when Apple ships **iOS 18.3.1** and credits **[CVE-2025-43200](https://nvd.nist.gov/vuln/detail/CVE-2025-43200)** as the fix.

 ---

-## 2. CVE-2025-43200 & Apple’s one-liner advisory
+## 2. CVE-2025-43200 & Apple's one-liner advisory

-In [Apple’s security note](https://support.apple.com/en-us/122174) for iOS 18.3.1 we can read:
+In [Apple's security note](https://support.apple.com/en-us/122174) for iOS 18.3.1 we can read:

 > _Impact:_ A logic issue existed when processing a maliciously crafted photo or video shared via an iCloud Link.
 Apple is aware of a report that this issue may have been exploited in an extremely sophisticated attack against specific targeted individuals.
 > _Description:_ This issue was addressed with improved checks.
 > _CVE-2025-43200_ – Apple.

 No file paths, no clue which binary changed.
-That’s where patch diffing comes in!
+That's where patch diffing comes in!

 ---

 ## 3. Checking **blacktop/ipsw-diffs** on 18.3 (22D63) vs 18.3.1 (22D72)

-[Blacktop’s automated diff](https://github.com/blacktop/ipsw-diffs/tree/main/18_3_22D63__vs_18_3_1_22D72) shows **10 Mach-Os** rebuilt in the hot-fix, but only three are in the Messages stack highlighted below:
+[Blacktop's automated diff](https://github.com/blacktop/ipsw-diffs/tree/main/18_3_22D63__vs_18_3_1_22D72) shows **10 Mach-Os** rebuilt in the hot-fix, but only three are in the Messages stack highlighted below:
 - iMessage (``System/Library/Messages/PlugIns/iMessage.imservice/iMessage``)
 - SafetyMonitor (``System/Library/Messages/iMessageApps/SafetyMonitorMessages.bundle/SafetyMonitorMessages``)
 - identityservicesd (``System/Library/PrivateFrameworks/IDS.framework/identityservicesd.app/identityservicesd``)